 8.4 Recycling

-As indicated above the recycling rate for the region, if the industrial recycling is excluded, fails to meet the mandated 25% as set by the DEQ.
-To improve the recycling opportunities and to encourage commercial and industrial recycling, the region considered the establishment of a recycling coordinator position within the Authority as indicated below.
-As of August 1, 2004, the Authority has hired a full time recycling coordinator.
+As indicated above the recycling rate for the region, minumally meets the mandated 15% as set by the DEQ.
+To improve the recycling opportunities and to encourage commercial and industrial recycling, the region established a recycling coordinator position within the Authority as indicated below.
+As of August 1, 2004, the Authority hired a full time recycling coordinator.
 This individual is be tasked with evaluating markets, providing proposals to the local governments for the development or expansion of recycling programs, and for educating the public and commercial sector in the importance of recycling.

-TABLE 69
+TABLE 79